KULeuven-COSIC/fpt-demo/demos/aws_f1_setup.md

 ## Source the libraries

-With the below commands, you need to make the binaries and libraries accesible for compiling the demo application.
+With the below commands, you need to make the binaries and libraries accessible for compiling the demo application.

 ```bash
 scl enable llvm-toolset-7 bash